 - It is prone to misunderstanding because how the value is calculated can be easily misunderstood if not spelt out

-- The definition can become different once you take it outside the context of the domain in question.
+- It's definition can become different once you take it outside the context of the domain in question.

 Analysts are required to understand stakeholder vocabulary as well as bring everyone to a common understanding of what relevant business terms mean.
 This can quickly become challenging when the analyst is in a new business domain and new terms are flying around.